Medical Science, Diploma Level 3

 Why Our College?

-You will have access to cutting edge equipment that will allow you to carry out the latest DNA techniques, including genetic fingerprinting
+You will have access to cutting edge equipment in our laboratories that will allow you to carry out the latest DNA techniques, including genetic fingerprinting

 Specialist teaching staff